 Sol Heng Tai Mansion

 Despite housing both a kennel and a diving school, Sol Heng Tai Mansion still showcases fascinating Chinese architecture and ornamentation dating back more than 200 years.
-Originally built by the powerful Sol clan, the house remains privately owned but welcomes visitors by appointment.
+Originally built by the powerful Sol clan, the house remains privately owned but welcomes visitors with small cafe inside the house for guests to chill out.
 After taking in the intricately carved ornaments and Chinese porcelain, crane your neck and peer into the local dwellings running alongside the mansion - both for the juxtaposition and the fact that these sights are typically, for visitors anyway, out of bounds.

 Distance: 15 minutes on foot